 How to analyze a website’s performance?
 If your website is not giving the expected outcome, you must divert your energy and take a break.
 This is the right time to review data collected by analytics tools of your website.
 It is essential to interpret this data and improve your website performance.

 Bounce rate is the promptness with which a user presses the back button on the browser.
 It is the time that he takes to return back to the previous page without clicking on the page.
 This is a direct indication that the objective of the site is not as expected by the visitor.
 He was unable to find anything interesting on the webpage.
 Another reason can be a poorly designed webpage.
-A bounce rate more than 60% is really serious issue to be tackled.
+A bounce rate of more than 60% is a really serious issue to be tackled.
 It needs immediate changes in content quality and presentation to hold a visitor on the page.

 Average Time on Page

-On average if a user stays on you webpage for more than two minutes it is happy news.
+On average if a user stays on your webpage for more than two minutes it is happy news.
 But if your page average time is lesser then you must make the content appealing and worth visiting.

 These are a few important website performance metrics that must be monitored regularly.
 The analysis of these figures is essential to avail an opportunity to make your website achieve your desired business goals.